sciZer0/7/v/README.md

 These are virtual ones.
 Virtuality in turn is just a special sort of materiality.

-Specifically, these — the greatest values in the universe — are unstoppable virtual tokens with Decreasing Circulation Supply.
+So, the greatest values in the universe are permissionless virtual tokens with Decreasing Circulation Supply — specifically, those of them which function on the best in-main-aspects blockchains (including such aspects as efficiency and sustainability).

 For example, Bitcoin, absolutely, isn't and cannot be the greatest value — since the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).